terrywbrady/UsingAppScript/PITCHME.md

 ##### Example 3F: Screenshot of Template Call
 Note that the client JavaScript made a call to getMessage()
 ![screenshot](screenshots/screen13.jpg)

 #HSLIDE
+##### Note About Trigger Restrictions
+- When installing an onOpen() trigger or other special triggers some [restrictions](https://developers.google.com/apps-script/guides/triggers/) apply to what your script can do
+- You may need to simplify the actions performed with a trigger and defer them to a user-driven action
+- If you see unexpected behavior in your scripts, evaluate if one of these restrictions has applied

+#HSLIDE
 ##### Creating a UI in Google Apps Script